padrino/padrino-framework/guides/blog-tutorial.md

 Let us also setup a few simple routes in our application to demonstrate the Padrino routing system.
 Let’s go into the `app/app.rb` file and enter the following routes:

     # app/app.rb
+    module SampleBlog
-    class SampleBlog < Padrino::Application
+      class App < Padrino::Application
+        register SassInitializer
+        use ActiveRecord::ConnectionAdapters::ConnectionManagement
         register Padrino::Rendering
+        register Padrino::Mailer
         register Padrino::Helpers

+        enable :sessions

         # Add these routes below to the app file...
         get "/" do
           "Hello World!"
         end

         get :about, :map => '/about_us' do
           render :haml, "%p This is a sample blog created to demonstrate how Padrino works!" end
+      end
     end